esantamarina2/jobsity-bowling/README.md

 1. Invalid line format will stop the execution
 2. The program allows for an extra throw in case that the last frame is a strike
 3. Fault value will be consider as 0
+4. Assuming that number of frames will be right for each player

 ### Technologies